 Our first award was presented at the 20th Annual OPA Exhibition in 2011 and was awarded to Glenn F. Harrington for his painting, “The Breakfast Table."

 This painting holds a special place in our hearts as the title reminds me of my parents, John and Catherine.
-Every morning at the breakfast table they would write in their journals (for their morning pages after Julia Cameron's book The Artist's Way) and talk about their personal discoveries, new Raymar ideas and how they could positively impact the art world.
+Every morning at the breakfast table they would write in their journals (or their "morning pages" after Julia Cameron's book The Artist's Way) and talk about their personal discoveries, new Raymar ideas and how they could positively impact the art world.

 So in the spirit of John’s desire to make a difference, we applaud every artist who takes creative risks.
 One of you will be our next award recipient.